raspberrypilearning/slug/en/step_7.md

 --- /hint ---
 --- /hints ---

 + Once you have found a coordinate which isn't inside the slug, draw the vegetable on the screen.
-Don't forget you'll also need to set up a new colour variable for the colour you want your vegetables to be.
+Don't forget that you'll also need to set up a new colour variable for the colour you want your vegetables to be.

 [[[rpi-sensehat-single-pixel]]]

-+ Add the coordinates of this vegetable to your `vegetables` list
++ Add the coordinates of the vegetable to your `vegetables` list.

 [[[generic-python-append-list]]]

 + In your main program, call the `make_veg` function and check that vegetables are randomly inserted on the LED matrix.

-You will probably notice that rather a lot of vegetables appear, and our slug will very quickly be overrun!
+You will probably notice that rather a lot of vegetables appear, and your slug is very quickly overrun!

 ![Too many vegetables](images/too-many-veggies.gif)

-+ Add some code in the main program to only create a new vegetable if there are fewer than 3 vegetables currently in the `vegetables` list.
++ Add some code in the main program to only create a new vegetable if there are fewer than three items in the `vegetables` list.

 --- hints ---
 --- hint ---
-You can use the function `len()` to find out the length of the `vegetables` list, or in other words, how many items are in the list.
+You can use the function `len()` to find out the length of the `vegetables` list or, in other words, how many items are in the list.
 --- /hint ---
 --- hint ---
-Here is some pseudo code to help you:
+Here is some pseudocode to help you:

-**IF** the length of the vegetables list is **LESS THAN** 3 ...**CALL** the `make_veg` function
+`if` the length of the vegetables list is `less than` 3 Call the `make_veg` function
 --- /hint ---
 --- hint ---
 Here is how your code should look: